neldeles/slash-clone/README.md

 # Slash Clone

-> :warning: **Toggl integration does not currently work due to CORS issues.
-Waiting on toggl support to whitelist the domain.**
+> :warning: **Toggl integration on the live site does not currently work due to CORS issues.
+Waiting on toggl support to whitelist the domain.
+It works if you run locally.**

 This is the first deployed full stack app I've built on my own...not following any cookie cutter tutorials.
 It is heavily inspired by [Slash](https://getslash.co).